 What’s more, Laos hasn’t been built up for tourism to anywhere near the same extent as its neighbours like Thailand and Vietnam.
 But, ironically, this comparative lack of development is now what makes the country so appealing.
 Laos retains a feeling of untouched calm that is getting harder to find in Southeast Asia these days.
 In fact, in an article inspired by a trip I organised, acclaimed journalist Andrew Eames said that Laos embodies the ‘Southeast Asia of old’.

-So here are three of the best places to visit in Laos for those who are typically drawn to sand and sea.
+So here are three best beach alternatives in Laos for those who are typically drawn to sand and sea.
 I guarantee that they’ll make you wonder why you ever needed a beach, anyway!

 Don Daeng Island